AnClark/faust-vst/README.md

-(observing the `midi:ctrl` attributes in the Faust source), multi-channel voice allocation for polyphonic instrument plugins (VSTi), as well as support for pitch bend range and master tuning (RPN) messages and MIDI Tuning Standard (MTS) messages (alas, at least on Linux many VST hosts lack support for sending MTS sysex messages to VST plugins right now).
+(observing the `midi:ctrl` attributes in the Faust source), multi-channel voice allocation for polyphonic instrument plugins (VSTi), as well as support for pitch bend range and master tuning (RPN) messages and MIDI Tuning Standard (sysex) messages.
 The `unit` attribute is also supported, but note that none of the LV2-specific attributes of the faust-lv2 architecture are implemented right now.

 To compile your own plugins, you can use the provided faustvst.cpp architecture with the Faust compiler like this: `faust -a faustvst.cpp